What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

-In case of strong confounding, locally centering the treatment (mob$(\hat{W})$) improved the performance of mob significantly.
-In Setup B without confounding, both approaches performed equally since mob$(\hat{W})$ is equal to mob applied to $w - 0.5$.
+\paragraph*{RQ 4.~mob$(\hat{W})$ vs. mob} In case of confounding (Setup~A, C), local centering of $W$ (mob$(\hat{W})$) significantly improved the performance of mob.
+In Setup~B without confounding, both approaches performed equally since mob$(\hat{W})$ is equal to mob applied to $w - 0.5$.